ObserveObserver/sezScripts/README.md

 # sezScripts
 scala scripts for Microbot, all WIP, all (mostly!) pure fp scala. when they're tidy ill release a jar and the pom.xml's required.

+pom.xml is now included, it contains stuff like cats and scalaj for the LLM autotyper i'm making. feel free to remove what isn't needed if picking and choosing.

 for future reference:

 when compiling, lombok hates scala. but it's possible to integrate scala into your lombok'd java, esp with a java helper. in these, the plugin files serve as lombok helpers and allow us to pass getters.